Tre Herndon

-Willie "Tre" Herndon III (born March 5, 1996) is an American professional football cornerback.
-He has also played for the Jacksonville Jaguars and New Orleans Saints.
+Willie "Tre" Herndon III (born March 5, 1996) is an American professional football cornerback who is currently a free agent.
+He entered the National Football League as an undrafted free agent, signing with the Jacksonville Jaguars in 2018.
+He has also played for the Buffalo Bills, Indianapolis Colts, New York Giants, and New Orleans Saints.
 He played college football for the Vanderbilt Commodores.

 Early life

 Herndon attended East Hamilton High School in Ooltewah, Tennessee, a suburb of Chattanooga.
 A 3-star recruit, he committed to Vanderbilt University to play college football in 2013.

 College career

 Herndon played at Vanderbilt from 2014 to 2017.
 After his senior season in 2017, he entered the 2018 NFL draft.
 During his career he had 122 tackles (2.5 for loss), two interceptions, 20 pass break-ups, and one forced fumble.